MalloZup/malloblog/content/posts/fondamentals-webapp-golang.md

 # Intro:

 I will write in this post about some useful concept you need for building web application in golang.
-Also I will compare such approaches to other languages and upstream approaches from my developer carreer into opensource world.
+Also I will compare such approaches to other languages and upstream approaches from my developer experience.

 # 1) Web toolkit are the golang minimalist answer against complexity of frameworks

 Choosing a framework is a safe choice.
 People has already solved the problem for you.
 Really ??
 It depends.
 Adopting a framework can be quite considerable risk.
-It offers you an huge amount of feature thaty perhaps you will even don't need.
+It offers you an huge amount of feature that perhaps you will even don't need.
-This is why also application are built as microservice patterns, instead of monolith frameworks.
+This is why also some applications are built with a  microservice pattern, instead of monolith frameworks. (not going into the details on the topic)

 Within a framework you embark in a mental pattern, bugs and coding style that you might don't know if it fits for you.
 Upgrade/update becomes problem.

 As pro for frameworks, it is true that one don't want to reinvent the wheel each time.
 But as contra, you inherit a huge complexity and bugs for free.

 For these reasons, in golang minimalism, has emerged the concept of "web toolkit".